jasonumiker/kubernetes-training/README.md

 Traditionally, service meshes have been based on sidecar containers running a service like [Envoy](https://www.envoyproxy.io/) within each Pod.
 Many like Istio are starting to offer an alterative, which Istio calls [Ambient Mesh](https://istio.io/latest/blog/2022/introducing-ambient-mesh/), which can function without the overhead of so many sidecars.
 Ambient Mesh doesn't work with Docker Desktop (as it doesn't have a traditional CNI) though - and the traditional sidecar-based Istio are also still the most commonly used today - so we'll be looking at the traditional sidecar-based Istio here.

-To install Istio onto our cluster `cd istio` and run `./install-istio.sh`.
+To install Istio onto our cluster `cd ../istio` and run `./install-istio.sh`.

 **NOTE:** Istio (or at least its Kiali UI) requires Prometheus so you'll need to still have that installed in your cluster as we did in the earlier steps.
 If you don't have it then you can re-install it by running `cd ../monitoring` and then `./install-prometheus.sh`.